Skip to main content

 Observation

-I noticed from running the binary (and from strace output) that an alarm() syscall was scheduling a SIGALRM to kill the process after 1 second, which suggested using GDB's signal-handling capability to suppress SIGALRM delivery so the slow calculate_key loop could run to completion.
+Running the binary, and strace, show an alarm() syscall scheduling a SIGALRM to kill the process after one second.
+GDB can suppress that signal, which lets the slow calculate_key loop run to completion.

 Open the binary in GDB.
 Before running, tell GDB to ignore SIGALRM so the alarm handler never fires.
 Then simply run the program - the slow calculate_key loop (which counts from 0xec61038e down to 0xd8c2071c and returns 0xd8c2071c as the key) now has unlimited time to complete, and print_flag() prints the flag.
 An alternate approach is to break at main, call get_key() and print_flag() directly without running the full program flow.